A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Provide information above to get an estimate.

-As of early 2023, more than 7.5 million exchange enrollees receiving cost-sharing reductions.1 That was up from about 5.4 million in early 2021,2 with the increase due in large part to the American Rescue Plan, which has made plans with CSR benefits more affordable (see below for more about the ARP).
+As of early 2025, more than 12.5 million exchange enrollees were receiving cost-sharing reductions.2 That was up from about 5.4 million in early 2021,3 with the increase due in large part to the American Rescue Plan (ARP) and Inflation Reduction Act (IRA), which made plans with CSR benefits more affordable through the end of 2025 (see below for more about the ARP and IRA).

 Ever since the exchanges went live in the fall of 2013, cost-sharing subsidies have been much less well-understood than premium subsidies.
 Many people don't know they exist, even though the federal government spent $7 billion on them in 2017 alone (this was the last year that the federal government funded the cost of CSR, which we'll also discuss in a moment).
 This is partly because they don't show up among the available plans for people who aren't eligible for them, and also because people who enroll in CSR plans don't always realize that the plan they're getting has been enhanced with CSR benefits.

-Until late 2017, the benefit subsidization was directly provided by the federal government; since then, the cost of CSR has been added to premiums in most states.
-This drives up the cost of coverage and thus results in larger premium subsidies, which continue to be directly provided by the federal government.
-So in a roundabout way, the federal government is still subsidizing a significant portion of the cost of CSR.
+Until late 2017, the benefit subsidization was directly provided by the federal government; since then, the cost of CSR has been added to Silver-plan premiums in most states.
+This results in larger premium subsidies (since premium subsidies are based on the premium for a Silver plan), which continue to be directly provided by the federal government.
+So in a roundabout way, the federal government is still subsidizing the cost of CSR, via larger premium subsidies.

 Unlike prior years, CSRs were in the media non-stop in 2017, due to President Trump's ongoing threats to cut off funding, which he ultimately did in October 2017.
 But confusion about how CSR benefits work—and how they're still available without federal funding—has remained.
 So let's take a look at what these subsidies are, and how they work.
 (Note that this article is about the ACA's cost-sharing reductions.
 But some states have created their own supplemental cost-sharing reductions, which are available in addition to the federal benefits.)